 Port Orleans River Roost Lounge

-I was in the quietest portion of the lounge by tucking myself in near Boatwrights.
+I quickly learned that it’s best to tuck yourself in near Boatrights if you want the quietest portion of the lounge.
 There were many tables to choose from, even though many other adults were working on their laptops nearby.
-For the most part, I enjoyed my time working remotely in the River Roost Lounge.
-My table at Port Orleans River Roost had connectivity for a teleconference.
+Mostly, the space had strong enough internet connectivity for a teleconference.

-However, the River Roost Lounge is next to the lobby- so often, loud families waiting for their rooms will come to sit.
-There is also a fireplace that draws people in.
 Luckily, a kind manager offered me the option to sit by the fireplace at Boatwrights to take the meeting as the lounge filled up.
-The lounge doesn’t open until 5 PM, just as my day ended.
-Grab a drink to celebrate!

 Swan and Dolphin Hotel